 They broadcasted three sets of thirty-minute concerts during this campaign.
 They used some of the local stars, and everything was broadcast on Facebook live video.
 In doing this, any number of fans could tune in around the globe.

 What it did for the company’s revenue was quite substantial.
-Heineken Taiwan acquired an 8.66 brand equity score and increased their sales from the previous year by 4%.
+Heineken Taiwan acquired an 8.66 brand equity score and increased its sales from the previous year by 4%.
 Their market shares also went up by 100 basis points in a matter of three months.

 However, not everyone has the millions to fling around like Heineken.
 If your company is only starting out, there is no better time to get the word out.
-You don’t need celebs to appear on your live videos (although it would be cool), all you need to do is to make your brand visible.
+You don’t need celebs to appear in your live videos (although it would be cool), all you need to do is to make your brand visible.

 Doing live product demonstrations will go a long way in gaining the trust of your potential consumers.
 I don’t know about you, but when I see an infomercial where everything is exaggerated, I think that the results are also exaggerated.
 Doing a live demonstration takes out the acting and you are left with the raw and unedited product in action.